top of page

 What type of training did you go through?

 I am OSHA trained and certified in Blood-Born Pathogens & Sanitation especially for Placenta Encapsulation Specialists.
-Y I follow the strictest OSHA and EPA guidelines for cleanliness, sterilization and contamination prevention when working with human blood/organ tissue.
+I follow the strictest OSHA and EPA guidelines for cleanliness, sterilization and contamination prevention when working with human blood/organ tissue.
 I work with one client at a time so there is never any risk of mix-ups or cross-contamination.

 Can I process my own placenta?